 We love the extra space that renting a condo offers.
 Long beach days and exhausting, beautiful hikes, often mean early bedtimes for little ones, and having a separate room for mom & dad to cozy up and watch a movie munching on macadamia nuts or a late night shave ice run is pure gold I tell you!
 Having a kitchen also decreases our eating out budget significantly.
 Although I am not one of those moms that loves cooking on vacation (but I loooove those of you that are!), we still love being able to stash snacks, picnic items, and easy breakfast foods in the fridge.
 As an added bonus, vacation rentals also often have extras like laundry facilities for sandy suits and wet beach towels, as well as goodies like a cooler, beach chairs, boogie boards, and sand toys, which will decrease your spending on buying or renting those items.

 If you would rather book a hotel, like my husband and I often do when it is just the two of us, check out tip #2 for how to do so for FREE with credit card points.
-If you haven’t saved up enough points yet, we highly recommend www.booking.com to best sort through properties.
-We typically choose the lowest priced hotel that meets the following criteria:
+If you haven’t saved up enough points yet, we highly recommend Booking.com to best sort through properties.

 - 4+ star customer ratings with less focus on the official hotel rating